A radius 1 irreducibility criterion for lattices in products of trees: Finite groups with locally -transitive actions on product graphs

 For $j \in \{1, 2\}$, if the permutation group $F_j$ has almost simple stabilizers, then Corollary~\ref{cor:AlmostSimplePointStab} ensures that

 This holds in particular for $j=1$.
-If the point stabilizers in $F_2$ are not almost simple, then the hypotheses imply that either $(d_2, \soc(F_2)) = (5, \Alt(5))$ or $(d_2, \soc(F_2)) = (6, \Alt(5))$.
+If the point stabilizers in $F_2$ are not almost simple, then the discussion directly preceding Case~(1) implies that either $(d_2, \soc(F_2)) = (5, \Alt(5))$ or $(d_2, \soc(F_2)) = (6, \Alt(5))$.
 In all cases, we invoke Corollary~\ref{cor:TroWeiss}, which respectively yields the following upper bounds:

 if $(d_2, \soc(F_2)) = (5, \Alt(5))$, or

 if $(d_2, \soc(F_2)) = (6, \Alt(5))$.
 In either case, we obtain

 This proves that $|G| = |G_{x_1}| |G_{x_2}| \leq d_1!^2 (d_1-1)!^2$.
 On the other hand we know that $N_{x_1}/N_{x_1}^{[1]}$ contains the socle of $F_1$, which is the alternating group $\Alt(d_1)$ in the case at hand.
 Considering the projection of $N_{x_1}$ to each of the simple factors of $N$, we infer that $d_1!/2 = |\Alt(d_1) | \leq |S|$.
 This yields